iconomy5legacy/iConomy/README.md

 #### Conversion:
+Convert from EssentialsEconomy using `/icoimport` (run this from the console.)
+  - This will convert player, town and nation accounts.

 Convert from other economy plugins using the Vault command:
+- Note that this will not convert town/nation accounts because Vault does not convert non-player accounts.

-`/vault-convert {economyplugin} iconomy5.11` (replace 5.11 with the iConomy version number.)
+- `/vault-convert {economyplugin} iconomy5.11` (replace 5.11 with the iConomy version number.)

 #### Commands:
 <img src=https://feen.us/gsffuk.png alt="showcase">